deephaven-examples/deephaven-ib/README.md

     ```
 4) Build a [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) virtual environment:

+   **Quick Start:** For a one-command setup that builds the environment and starts the server, use the convenience script:
+    ```bash
+    ./build_and_run.sh
+    ```
+   This script automatically creates the virtual environment, installs the latest release version, and starts the Deephaven server.
+Press Ctrl-C to stop the server when done.

+   **Manual Setup:** For more control over the installation process, follow these steps:

    First, create a small, local virtual environment that will be used only to run the `dhib_env.py` script (this avoids installing packages system-wide):
     ```bash
     python3 -m venv .venv-installer